 You know the feeling.

-The Vinedresser focuses on increasing fruting wood, but does not allow for too much fruit at the wrong time, which would cause the vine to lack the energy and nutrients needed to grow and fully ripen.
+The vinedresser focuses on increasing fruiting wood, but does not allow for too much fruit at the wrong time, which would cause the vine to lack the energy and nutrients needed to grow and fully ripen.

-Some remnants, common to life and grief, have names you are familiar with, and they have stolen from you.
-Thus far you have not been able to remove their hold on your own.
+Some remnants, common to life and grief, have names you are familiar with, and they have stolen from you; but thus far you have not been able to remove their hold on your own.
 This is because the Vinedresser has been waiting to do it for you, to restore you.
 I will give some of them a name, but you must be the one to present them to the Vinedresser for pruning.

 But that’s the point—Someone did.

-My friend, the overflowing grace of each season is yours, and the promise of The Vinedresser to restore you is sure-even if life feels permanently dormant now.
+My friend, the overflowing grace of each season is yours, and the promise of the Vinedresser to restore you is sure—even if life feels permanently dormant now.
 The sacred fruit of your grief will thrive, and your roots will continue to grow deep and steady you.
-Because for the Vinedresser, remember, it’s personal.
+Because for the Vinedresser, don’t forget, it’s personal.